Yggdroot/LeaderF/README.md

  * If the characters in search pattern are all lowercase, the matching is case-insensitive.
 If the search pattern contains uppercase characters, all lowercase characters still are matched case-insensitively, the uppercase characters can only match upper case.
 So uppercase characters can speed up the narrowing down of the searching result.

-    e.g., input `abcDef`，it can match the following string:
+    e.g., input `abcDef`，it can match the following strings:
     ```
     abcDef
     AbcDef
     abcDEf
     aBcDeF
     ```
-    but can not match the string such as:
+    but can not match the strings such as:
     ```
     abcdef
     Abcdef
     ```
     Note: `abc` and `ef` are still case-insensitive.

+And operator:

+ * In fuzzy mode, using `' '`(space) as the **and** operator, the candidate lines should fuzzily match all the substrings separated by space.

+    e.g., input `abc def gh`，it can match the following strings:
+    ```
+    ...a.b.c...d.e.f...g.h...
+    ...a.b.c...g.h...d.e.f...
+    ...a.d..e.g.b.c...h..f...
+    ...gh...def...abc...
+    ```

 Customization
 -------------